dpawlows/ozone/docs/gettingstarted.rst

 EOM is capable of reading multiple input files to complete an ensemble of simulations.

-See :doc:`inputs` for specific input options and descriptions.
+See :ref:`inputs` for specific input options and descriptions.